magento/merchdocs/src/cms/media-gallery-asset-management.md

    - **Description**
    - **Tags/Keywords**

-   Please note, that this data will be saved to the data base as well as to the file metadata itself.
-Currently, **XMP** and **IPTC* formats are supported.
+   This data will be saved to the data base as well as to the file metadata itself.
+Currently, XMP and IPTC formats are supported.

    You can download the image with the updated metadata.